Overheads Cost Accounting | BCOM, BAF, BMS (Free Lectures)

 a) Variable Overhead

 Functional classification- Functionally, overheads are classified into Factory overheads, Office and Administrative overheads, and Selling and Distribution overheads.
-Factory overhead is actually manufacturing overhead while other two are non-manufacturing overhead.
-Factory rent and taxes, indirect wages, are examples of factory overhead while, salary of office staff is an example of office and administrative overhead, and commission of salesman is an example of selling and distribution overhead.
+Factory overhead is actually manufacturing overhead, while other two are non-manufacturing overhead.
+Factory rent and taxes, indirect wages, are examples of factory overhead while, salary of office staff is an example of office and administrative overhead, and commission of salesmen is an example of selling and distribution overhead.

 Behavioural Classification- On the basis of behaviour, overheads can be classified as variable overhead, fixed overhead and semi-variable overhead.

-Variable overheads- are those overheads that vary in direct proportion with the level of activity.
-For example, indirect wages, salesman’s commission etc.
+Variable overheads are those overheads that vary in direct proportion with the level of activity.
+For example, indirect wages, salesmen’s commission, etc.

 Fixed Overheads- are those overheads that remain fixed irrespective of the level of activity within a relevant range.
 For example, factory rent.